ArtisanMinds/monash_coursework/README.md

 # Course 5001 - Probability Theory
 ## The 3.26 folder is the first assignment

-# Course 5881 - Groundwater Hydrology
+# Course 5886 - Infrastructure Geomechanics
-## The 4.14 folder is the first Group work for Group 1.
+## The 4.16 folder is the 2nd Group work for Group 1.